Activities and experiences in Menorca | SweetMenorca

 • Cala Macarella: Ideal for families, with shallow waters and spectacular scenery.

-• Cala Galdana: With services and activities nearby, it is perfect for spending a day at the beach.
+• Cala Galdana: With services and activities nearby, it is perfect for a day at the beach.

 4.2.
-Tips for enjoying the beaches
+Tips for Enjoying the Beaches

 5. Local Gastronomy